 When considering NH persistence, targeted strategies and funding to support such strategies must be identified and prioritized in order to positively impact NH persistence.
 At Windward CC, student persistence rates from fall to spring for NH students are slightly higher than the persistence rates for all students (Appendix 3, Table 1).
-It must be noted that the persistence rates only considers retention from the first to second semester.
-Fall-to-fall persistence rates should also be considered to better understand the progression from enrollment to graduation/transfer.
+It must be noted that the persistence rates should also be considered to better understand the progression from enrollment to graduation/transfer.
 This disaggregation is integrated into the Action Project: Disaggregation of Data by Race/Ethnicity.